 Method 2 of 2

-Boot Windows 10 in Safe mode using recovery drive
+Boot Windows 10 in Safe mode using a recovery drive

 In addition to Windows 10 install DVD/USB, you can also use the Windows 10 recovery drive to start Windows 10 in Safe mode.
 Here is how to use the recovery drive to boot Windows 10 in Safe mode.